How to ask for a pay rise

 Our Hays Salary Checker is a quick and easy tool that helps you understand typical salaries and your potential earnings based on your job title and location.

-At the end of the meeting, let your boss know that you’ll follow up with an email summing up your request.
+At the end of the meeting, let your boss know that you’ll follow up with an email summarising your request.
 Your email should be a clear, concise and accurate representation of the main points you presented and discussed.
 This provides a written record of the conversation and ensures there’s no room for confusion or misunderstanding.

 4. This is a two-way conversation